229 North Main Street, Cottage Grove.

 Libertyland Park, parking available on Constitution Lane.

 The garden was installed in 2013.
 It offers 36 plots, 12 of which are designated organic.
 The plots are 20’x20’ with access to water and tool shed.
 Rental of a plot is $25 per season and requires a $50 deposit.
 Plots are open from May 1 to the last Sunday in October of the same year.
 There is a DeForest resident preferential window until March 6, after that plots are assigned on a first come, first serve basis.
-New gardeners can visit the garden’s website or contact Joleen Stinson at firstname.lastname@example.org or (608) 846-6751.
+New gardeners can visit the garden’s website or contact Reese MacAskill at firstname.lastname@example.org.

 5800 block of Anthony Street, between the United Church of Christ and The Homestead apartment complex, McFarland.

 Multiple opportunities are available to McFarland residents at this new and expanding garden, including 46 individual plots, 5 adaptive raised beds, a centralized “Youth Garden Playground” hosted by the McFarland Sparks 4-H, and a School Garden plot for the McFarland School District.
 The garden also includes a large community pumpkin patch and edible fruit and herb gardens, that are open and available to all.
-Visit our website for registration options and much more information.
-Contact Katie Glenny Syoen at firstname.lastname@example.org with questions.
+Visit our website for registration options, more information, and to contact us.
+New gardeners can visit the garden’s website or contact Katie Glenny Syoen at email@example.com.

 Located on Highland Way and Cedar Ridge Road in Middleton.

 All gardens are organic; garden rental preference is given to Middleton residents.
 This garden includes plot rental gardens, a new fruit orchard as well as a food pantry garden.
 For plot availability information contact the Garden Registrar at: firstname.lastname@example.org.

 High Road and Apprentice Place.